nus-cs2103-AY2324S1/tp/docs/UserGuide.md

  Error message | How to resolve
 ---------------|---------------
 `Invalid command format! …` | Ensure that the title and note are specified.
 `Titles/Notes can take any value, as long as it is not blank and does not start with a whitespace` | Ensure that the title and note specified are not blank.
-Whitespaces at the start and end are trimmed.
 `Multiple values specified for the following single-valued field(s): …` | Ensure that there are no duplicate fields for title and note.

 <div style="page-break-after: always;"></div>